Nottingham-CTU/REDCap-UI-Tweaker/README.md

 For best results, the SQL query should return all possible options outside of a record context<br>
 (where \[record-name\] = '') and only limit to a subset (if required) within a record context.

+### Static form variable names
+This option will allow the form variable name (as used in the \*_complete variable) to be set explicitly when forms are created, and remain unchanged even when projects are in development status.

+### Use version fields
+When a form is created, automatically place a form version field at the top of the form.
+This will be a multiple choice field with a default value of `1.0`.

+Static form variable names must be enabled in order to use this feature.

+### Version field default annotation/action tags
+Set the default action tags used on version fields when they are created.
+If this has not been set, it will default to `@HIDDEN-SURVEY`.

+The action tags `@DEFAULT='1.0' @NOMISSING` will always be appended to these action tags and don't need to be included.

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.